-Adam is a good friend of ours at I Quit Sugar, and has been around since Day Dot.
+Adam is a good friend of ours at I Quit Sugar.
+He’s one of our original success stories and has been a follower of Sarah’s for years.
 We asked him to share his story.

 That was maybe two years ago.

 I have completely dropped sugar and I will never go back.

 I now have a complexion, cheekbones, a six (four?) pack and loads of energy.
 And I actually think I’m more positive and optimistic.